CriticalMoments/CMSaasStarter/README.md

 ### Developer Environment

 The repo includes [CI scripts](https://aws.amazon.com/devops/continuous-integration/) designed for [GitHub Actions](https://github.com/features/actions).
-These confirm you don’t break your [build](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/build.yml), you use [proper code formatting](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/format.yml), and [code linting passes](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/linting.yml).
+These confirm you don’t break your [build](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/build.yml), you use [proper code formatting](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/format.yml), and [code linting and typechecking passes](https://github.com/CriticalMoments/CMSaasStarter/blob/main/.github/workflows/linting.yml).
+Github disables CI on forks by default, so if you fork this repo, be sure to go into the Github Actions page for your repo and enable workflows.

+You can manually run these scripts yourself; `npm run build` for the build, `npm run format_check` to check formatting, `npm run lint` for the linting, and `npm run check` for typechecking.

-Installing a Svelte extension in your editor will help automatically apply formatting on-save, and show linting issues inline.
+Installing a Svelte extension in your editor will help automatically apply formatting on-save, and show type issues inline.
 The [VS Code svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) is excellent.
 [Extensions for other editors are available here.](https://sveltesociety.dev/tools#editor-support)

+If you want to see linting errors inline as well, you should install an ESLint extension in your editor.
+You can find [the VSCode extension here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and extensions for other editors [here.](https://eslint.org/docs/latest/use/integrations)

 To catch build, formatting and linting issues before you commit changes, we suggest the following local git hook.
 It will run before you commit, stop you from breaking the build, and show any issues that are found.
 Add the lines below to the git hook file at the location `.git/hooks/pre-commit`.